lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-general-configuration.md

 To enable/disable each of these configurations:

 1. Log in with administrator privileges.
-2. Select the AEM logo to access administrative tools, from the toolbar at the top.
+2. Select the [!DNL AEM] logo to access administrative tools, from the toolbar at the top.
 3. From the administrative tools panel, select **General** to open the **General Settings** page.
 4. Use the respective toggle switch to enable/ disable any of the General configurations.
 5. **Save** the changes.
 6. Logout to let the changes take effect.

-## Allow admin users to delete assets from Brand Portal {#allow-admin-users-to-delete-assets-from-brand-portal}
+## Allow admin users to delete assets from [!DNL Brand Portal] {#allow-admin-users-to-delete-assets-from-brand-portal}

-**Allow users to delete** configuration enables organizations to allow (or restrict) users with administrator privileges to delete assets and folders from Brand Portal.
+**Allow users to delete** configuration enables organizations to allow (or restrict) users with administrator privileges to delete assets and folders from [!DNL Brand Portal].

-## Allow public collections creation by non-admins {#allow-public-collections-creation-by-non-admins}
+## Allow public [!UICONTROL collection]s creation by non-admins {#allow-public-[!UICONTROL collection]s-creation-by-non-admins}

-[Allow public collections creation](../using/brand-portal-share-collection.md#main-pars-text-1915052376) configuration controls whether non-administrators can create public collections on Brand Portal.
+[Allow public [!UICONTROL collection]s creation](../using/brand-portal-share-[!UICONTROL collection].md#main-pars-text-1915052376) configuration controls whether non-administrators can create public [!UICONTROL collection]s on [!DNL Brand Portal].
 The configuration is enabled by default.
-By disabling the configuration organizations can prevent having numerous public collections on their portal so that system space can be saved.
+By disabling the configuration organizations can prevent having numerous public [!UICONTROL collection]s on their portal so that system space can be saved.

-## Allow public smart collections creation by non-admins {#allow-public-smart-collections-creation-by-non-admins}
+## Allow public smart [!UICONTROL collections] creation by non-admins {#allow-public-smart-[!UICONTROL collection]s-creation-by-non-admins}

-[Allow public smart collections creation](../using/brand-portal-searching.md#main-pars-header-500620467) configuration controls whether non-administrators can save their searches as smart collections and make them public for that tenant.
+[Allow public smart [!UICONTROL collection]s creation](../using/brand-portal-searching.md#main-pars-header-500620467) configuration controls whether non-administrators can save their searches as smart [!UICONTROL collection]s and make them public for that tenant.
 The configuration is enabled by default.
-By disabling the configuration organizations can prevent having a huge number of public smart collections created by non-admin users on organization's Brand Portal.
+By disabling the configuration organizations can prevent having a huge number of public smart [!UICONTROL collection]s created by non-admin users on organization's [!DNL Brand Portal].

 ## Allow download acceleration {#allow-download-acceleration}

-[Allow download acceleration](../using/accelerated-download.md) configuration lets the organizations to allow accelerated downloads of assets from Brand Portal and shared links, by integrating with IBM Aspera Connect that is an install-on-demand application.
+[Allow download acceleration](../using/accelerated-download.md) configuration lets the organizations to allow accelerated downloads of assets from [!DNL Brand Portal] and shared links, by integrating with IBM Aspera Connect that is an install-on-demand application.
 The application uses proprietary technology to remove TCP overheads.

 ## Enable Folder Hierarchy {#enable-folder-hierarchy}